leouieda/website/blog/liverpool-phd-2020.md

 ---
 title: "Two PhD studentships at the University of Liverpool"
 date: 2019-12-08
-thumbnail: liverpool-phd-2020.png
-tags: equivalent-layer, moho
-layout: post
 ---

 I have two open positions for funded studentships at the University of Liverpool.
 **Applications are open until 10 January 2020**.

-# Project descriptions
+## Project descriptions

 > Follow the links for more detailed versions.

 [**Bringing machine learning techniques to geophysical data processing**](https://www.liverpool.ac.uk/earth-ocean-and-ecological-sciences/phd-studentships/bringingmachinelearningtechniquestogeophysicaldataprocessing.html)

-The goal of this project is to investigate the use of existing machine learning techniques to process gravity and magnetics data using the [Equivalent Layer Method][/papers/paper-polynomial-eqlayer-2013].
+The goal of this project is to investigate the use of existing machine learning techniques to process gravity and magnetics data using the Equivalent Layer Method.
 The methods and software developed during this project can be applied to process large amounts of gravity and magnetics data, including airborne and satellite surveys, and produce data products that can enable further scientific investigations.